expo/expo/docs/pages/guides/customizing-metro.md

 ### Minification: Uglify

 By default, Metro uses [`uglify-es`](https://github.com/mishoo/UglifyJS) to minify and compress your code.
 You can customize uglify by passing [options](https://github.com/mishoo/UglifyJS#compress-options) to `transformer.minifierConfig`.
-For example, if you wanted to remove all console logs from your app in production, you can do the following:
+For example, if you want to remove all `console.log()` methods from your app in production, you can do the following:

 **metro.config.js**